 Keeping Your Oral Cavity Healthy

 An oral hygiene routine that keeps all parts of the mouth healthy consists in brushing your teeth twice a day, using fluoride toothpaste and cleaning between your teeth with dental floss.
 To keep those taste buds sharp, brush your tongue regularly as well.
-Rinsing with an antimicrobial mouthwash, like Colgate Total® Advanced Pro-Shield™, can also reduce the amount of bacteria in your mouth at any one time and fight bad breath germs.
+Rinsing with an antimicrobial mouthwash can also reduce the amount of bacteria in your mouth at any one time and fight bad breath germs.
 Just as important, avoiding tobacco products and limiting sugars and carbohydrates that lead to decay benefits your health well beyond the areas described above.

 It's important to schedule regular dental appointments and professional cleanings, which remove the tartar and plaque your toothbrush can't reach.
 Take comfort in knowing that your dentist will also do an oral cancer screening and check every area of your mouth for signs of disease.